marmelab/react-admin/README.md

 // in app.js
 import React from 'react';
 import { render } from 'react-dom';
-import { simpleRestClient, Admin, Resource } from 'admin-on-rest';
+import { simpleRestClient, Admin, Resource } from 'react-admin';

 import { PostList, PostEdit, PostCreate, PostIcon } from './posts';